What Are Fixed Rate Mortgages and How Do They Work?

 What Is a Fixed-Rate Mortgage?

 A fixed-rate mortgage is, as its name suggests, a mortgage loan whose interest rate is fixed across the lifetime of the loan.
 The rate is stated at the time the documents are signed and does not change at any point throughout the loan term (provided that all payments are made in full and on time).
 Fixed-rate mortgage terms can be 10, 15, 20, or 30 years.
-A mortgage broker or online calculator can help you work through the different monthly payments for each and see what best suits your situation.
+A mortgage calculator can help you work through the different monthly payments for each and see what best suits your situation.

 Fixed-Rate Mortgages vs Adjustable-Rate Mortgages

-If you’re deciding between a fixed-rate vs. adjustable-rate mortgage (or ARM), the difference is that with ARM, the interest rate can move up or down according to the market.
+If you’re deciding between a fixed-rate vs. adjustable-rate mortgage (or ARM), the difference is that with an ARM, the interest rate can move up or down according to the market.
 The rate is calculated according to the index and margin — the index is a benchmark interest rate based on market conditions at large, and the margin is a number set by the lender when the loan is applied for.

 You may see options like a 5/1 ARM, which means the rate is set for the first five years of the loan and then adjusts annually after that.